ekg/smbe2024/impg_prez.md

 ---

-## impg Implementation: Comparison to seqwish
+# Comparison of impg to seqwish

 - Similarities:
   - Both work with pairwise alignments